Whale ID · Film

 A short visual narrative of the re-identification work.

 Conservation infrastructure is invisible by default.
-The Whale ID model could be the most rigorous cetacean re-identification on the water and still die in obscurity if its only artifacts were a GitHub repository and a journal submission.
+The Whale ID model could be the most rigorous humpback re-identification on the water and still die in obscurity if its only artifacts were a GitHub repository and a journal submission.
 Most of the world doesn't read journals.
 Most funders, partners, and policy actors don't read repositories either.
 Some part of the work has to be legible at film tempo.

 How do you communicate scientific machinery without flattening it into spectacle?
 Most science films either reduce a method to a slogan or hide the method behind a soundtrack.
 Neither approach reflects what was actually built.

-Twenty-one-shot Remotion sequence built from raw Dominica fieldwork — boat, hydrophone, individual whales surfacing, the model's matching process — composed in sequence.
+Twenty-one-shot Remotion sequence built from raw Moorea fieldwork — boat, hydrophone, individual whales surfacing, the model's matching process — composed in sequence.
 Edited as a short film, not a demo reel.
 The viewer sees what was photographed, then watches the system find that animal in a corpus of others.

 Remotion lets the visual sequence be code.
 Frame timing, opacity curves, and audio sync are version-controlled.
 That matters because the film has to evolve as the model does — when the threshold changes, when the corpus grows, the cuts have to update without losing the through-line.